- 📖 Geeky Medics OSCE Book

 - Primary hyperparathyroidism

-- Malignancy with bone metastases
+- Malignancy with bony metastases

-- Parathyroid hormone (PTH)
+- Parathyroid hormone (PTH) levels

 - Thyroid function tests